kokkos/kokkos-core-wiki/Initialization.md

        // ... the struct may have more members ...
     };

-The `num_threads` field corresponds to the \verb!--kokkos-threads! command-line argument, `num_numa` to \verb!--kokkos-numa!, and `device_id` to \verb!--kokkos-device!.
+The `num_threads` field corresponds to the `--kokkos-threads` command-line argument, `num_numa` to `--kokkos-numa`, and `device_id` to `--kokkos-device`.
 (See Table 5.1 for details.)
 Not all parameters are observed by all execution spaces, and the struct might expand in the future if needed.

 If you set `num_threads` or `num_numa` to zero or less, Kokkos will try to determine default values if possible or otherwise set them to 1.
-In particular Kokkos can use the hwloc library to determine default settings, using the assumption that the process binding mask is unique, i.e. that this process does not share any cores with another process.
+In particular Kokkos can use the `hwloc` library to determine default settings, using the assumption that the process binding mask is unique, i.e. that this process does not share any cores with another process.
 Note that the default value of each parameter is -1.

 Here is an example of how to use the struct.